Bryan Baker (baseball)

 Bryan Scott Baker (born December 2, 1994) is an American professional baseball pitcher for the Tampa Bay Rays of Major League Baseball (MLB).
 He has previously played in MLB for the Toronto Blue Jays and Baltimore Orioles.
+Baker was named to his first All-Star game in 2026.

 Amateur career

 Baker grew up in Fort Walton Beach, Florida and attended Choctawhatchee High School, where he was a standout baseball and basketball player.
-Baker was selected in the 40th round of the 2013 Major League Baseball Draft by the Pittsburgh Pirates, but opted not to sign.
+Baker was selected in the 40th round of the 2013 Major League Baseball draft by the Pittsburgh Pirates, but opted not to sign.

 Baker played college baseball for the North Florida Ospreys for three seasons.
 He was named first team All-Atlantic Sun Conference as a junior after posting a 6–4 record and a conference-leading 2.27 ERA with 80 strikeouts.
 Baker compiled a 14–10 record with a 3.67 ERA and 144 strikeouts over the course of his collegiate career.
 He played collegiate summer baseball with the Danville Dans of the Prospect League in 2014 and with the Bourne Braves of the Cape Cod Baseball League in 2015.

 Professional career

 Colorado Rockies

-Baker was drafted by the Colorado Rockies in the 11th round of the 2016 Major League Baseball Draft.
+Baker was drafted by the Colorado Rockies in the 11th round of the 2016 Major League Baseball draft.
 After signing with the team he was assigned to the Rookie league Grand Junction Rockies.
 Baker spent the 2017 season with the Asheville Tourists of the Single–A South Atlantic League, where he was moved to the bullpen and posted a 1.66 ERA on the season.
 Baker began the 2018 season with the High–A Lancaster JetHawks.